-Settlement hierarchy of the municipality is usually based on the classification of individuals' settlement as reflected below in the table:

-Table 10: Below depicts settlement hierarchy

-Туре Characteristics Area

-1 st order Growth points Modjadjiskloof,

-Settlement Settlement located relatively close to each Ga-Kgapane and

-other.
-Senwamokgope

-Meaningful economic and social activities.

-Services are available for potential business

-Higher level of services

-2 nd Order This group of settlement are located close to Mokwakwaila

-Settlement each other

-Have virtually no economic base.

-The area has no infrastructure services.

-Substantial number of people stay in this area

-3 rd Order The areas exhibit development potential; Mapalle and

-settlement based on population growth.
-Rotterdam

-The areas are traditionally rural areas.

-And have more than 500 people.

-They don't form part of the cluster.

-Most of these areas are relatively isolated in

-terms of surrounding settlement.

-The potential of self-sustained development

-growth is limited.

-Lack of development opportunities.

-4 th order of The settlement is a traditional rural area,

-settlement where settlement is located in the manner

-that they are interdependent.

-Settlement is linked together by social

-infrastructure e.g. (clinic, schools etc.)

-The settlement is small and they less and they

-have less than 1000 people per village

-5 th Order of All small settlements which are mainly rural Motlhele area

-settlement villages, which do fall under 4^{th} order of

-settlement.

-No economic base in this area.

-■ The potential for future self-sustainable

-development of these settlements is

-extremely limited.
+Settlement hierarchy of the municipality is usually based on the classification of individual's settlement as reflected below in the table:

+Table 10: Below Depicts Settlement Hierarchy

+Type Characteristics Area

+1st Order Growth points; Modjadjiskloof,

+Settlement • Settlement located relatively close to each other; Ga-Kgapane

+Meaningful economic and social activities; and

+Services are available for potential business Senwamokgope

+And higher level of services.

+2 nd Order This group of settlements are located close to each other; Mokwakwaila

+Settlement Have virtually no economic base;

+The area has no infrastructure services;

+• And have a substantial number of people residing in this

+area.

+3 rd Order • The areas exhibit development potential based on Mapalle and

+Settlement population growth; Rotterdam

+The areas are traditionally rural areas;

+Have more than 500 inhabitants;

+They don't form part of the cluster;

+• Most of these areas are relatively isolated in terms of

+surrounding settlement;

+• The potential of self-sustained development growth is

+limited;

+And lack development opportunities.

+4 th Order The settlements are traditional rural area, whereby they are

+Settlement located in the manner that they are interdependent;

+• Settlements are linked together by social infrastructure e.g.

+(clinic, schools etc.);

+• The settlements are small and they have less than 1000

+people per village.

+5 th Order All small settlements are mainly rural villages, which do fall Motlhele

+Settlement under 4 th order of settlement;

+No economic base in this area;

+The potential for future self-sustainable development of

+these settlements is extremely limited.